"Final Fantasy XVI" prologue to "Benedida" battle main line strategy - Breaking Latest News

 Final Fantasy XVI

 “Benedida” is good at long-distance attack and short-distance attack.
-Long-distance attack includes “medium strong wind” and “big strong wind”, just move left or right; besides pressing R1 to dodge, “Wind Blade” has horizontal The blade can be considered to jump up to avoid it, and the vertical one should stand in the gap between the blades to avoid temporarily.
-“Benedida” has less stamina and perseverance.
-If you leave all the big moves to activate when she is knocked down, you can cut her nearly half of her stamina in one go.
+Long-distance attack includes “medium strong wind” and “big strong wind”, just move left or right; besides pressing R1 to dodge, “Wind Blade” has horizontal Consider jumping up to avoid the blade, and stand in the gap between the blades to avoid it if it is vertical.
+“Benedida” has low stamina and perseverance.
+If you leave all the big moves when she is knocked down, you can cut her nearly half of her stamina in one go.

 Boss fight: Benedida (second battle)